 [Specify any courses that a student must have taken to be permitted to take this course.
 Prerequisites listed in this section can only be waived by special permission from the School's Curriculum Approval Officer, so they should be treated as "must-have".
 By default, you may assume that any student who will register for the course has taken those courses compulsory for the degree for which the course is listed in previous years.
 Please include the FULL course name and course code].
-None.
-(But IVC should become a prerequisite for AV) Co-Requisite Courses:
+Recommended to have Computer Security INFR10058, Algorithms and Data Structures, INFR09006, INFR10052.
+Co-Requisite Courses:

 [Specify any courses that should be taken in parallel with the existing course.
 Note that this leads to a timetabling constraint that should be mentioned elsewhere in the proposal.
 Please include the FULL course name and course code].

-None
+Introduction to Modern Cryptography (INFR11131).

 Prohibited Combinations:

 [Specify any courses that should not be taken in combination with the proposed course.
 Please include the FULL course name and course code].

-Not Introduction to Vision + Robotics (IVR).
+none

 Other Requirements:

 [Please list any further background students should have, including, for example, mathematical skills, programming ability, experimentation/lab experience, etc. It is important to consider that unless there are formal prerequisites for participation in a course, other Schools can register their students onto our courses, so it is important to be clear in this section.
 If you want to only permit this by special permission, a statement like "Successful completion of Year X of an Informatics Single or Combined Honours Degree, or equivalent by permission of the School." can be included.]
-Confident programming in at least one language.
-Willing to learn MATLAB or Python for coursework.
-Linear algebra: Algebra on vectors and matricies.
+Basic understanding of probability.